axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/doc/functions/Read.md

 Read(input-stream, {object-type1, object-type2, ...})
 ```

-> reads the `input-stream` AND RETURN A LIST OF EXPRESSIONS
+> reads the `input-stream` and return a list of expressions.

 ### Examples